korteke/Shibboleth-IdP3-TOTP-Auth/README.md

 ~~At the moment you need to add your token codes to the repository with external process.
 I will create some kind of registeration flow to the IdP.~~
 TOTP login page has a button called "Register a new token" which triggers a new flow where users can register their tokens.
 ATM the button is visible to all users.
 Next version you can choose if the users can register new tokens.

-This work ATM only with the LDAP seedFetcher.
+This works at the moment only with the LDAP seedFetcher.
 MongoDB registeration flow is probably coming soon.